 Passaic County DCP&P Lawyers NJ

 A complaint filed under Title 30 by DCP&P against you can have serious implications.
 They can even seek custody of your child in some cases.
 The overarching theme of Title 30 is protecting your child’s best interests and ensuring your child’s health and safety.
 The DCPP defense lawyers at our law firm are ready and able to protect your rights, your future, your family, and your reputation if there has been a child abuse or neglect allegation.
 Our managing partner, Mr. Travis J. Tormey, is a top rated “10.0” perfect rating on AVVO.com, an attorney rating service.
 He has also received the clients choice awards in 2013, 2014, 2015, and 2016.
 In addition, one of our attorneys, Brent Dimarco, has handled a number of title 9 and title 30 complaints as a DCP&P defense lawyer.
-In fact, he used to work at two of the largest DCP&P defense firms in NJ before joining the Tormey Law Firm in 2018 to run the DCP&P defense department.
+In fact, he used to work at two of the largest DCP&P defense firms in NJ before joining our firm in 2018 to run the DCP&P defense department.

 Contact our offices anytime for immediate assistance at (908)-356-6900.
 The initial consultation is always provided free of charge.
-Our Passaic County NJ DCP&P lawyers represent clients in Paterson, North Haledon, Wayne, Clifton, and Totowa.
+Our Passaic County DCP&P lawyers represent clients in Paterson, North Haledon, Wayne, Clifton, and Totowa.

 Child Welfare Concerns in DYFS Cases NJ: Title 30